FAIRplus/the-fair-cookbook/content/recipes/applied-examples/fair-workflows_matched.md

-If computational analyses on sequence data are performed in the context of clinical trials, for instance to demonstrate the transcriptomics response to a drug or to show to safety of a compound in populations of distinct genetic background using genotyping informat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format) ion, it is a regulator(URL_TO_INSERT_RECORD http://www.bioinformatics.org/regulator)y requirements of the US FDA to submit the computational workflows if seeking approval.
+If computational analyses on sequence data are performed in the context of clinical trials, for instance to demonstrate the transcriptomics response to a drug or to show to safety of a compound in populations of distinct genetic background using genotyping informat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format) ion, it is a regulator (URL_TO_INSERT_RECORD http://127.0.0.1:8080/FAIRsharing.ey49c6) y requirements of the US FDA to submit the computational workflows if seeking approval.
 The availability of such informat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format) ion in this context is a prerequisite for FDA auditors to examine the data.

-The IEE(URL_TO_INSERT_RECORD https://earthexplorer.usgs.gov/)E 2791-2020(URL_TO_INSERT_RECORD https://standards.ieee.org/ieee/2791/7337/) specifications, also known as BC(URL_TO_INSERT_RECORD https://neuroviisas.med.uni-rostock.de/connectome/index.php)O(URL_TO_INSERT_RECORD http://www.cropontology.org/)(URL_TO_INSERT_RECORD https://codeocean.com)(URL_TO_INSERT_RECORD https://github.com/BiodiversityOntologies/bco) for BioCompute Object is a specification to do this.
+The IEE (URL_TO_INSERT_RECORD http://127.0.0.1:8080/FAIRsharing.0b711a) E 2791-2020 (URL_TO_INSERT_RECORD http://127.0.0.1:8080/FAIRsharing.bbd7df)  specifications, also known as BC (URL_TO_INSERT_RECORD http://127.0.0.1:8080/FAIRsharing.hD7sXQ) O (URL_TO_INSERT_RECORD http://127.0.0.1:8080/FAIRsharing.wgfrmg)  (URL_TO_INSERT_RECORD http://127.0.0.1:8080/FAIRsharing.thskvr)  (URL_TO_INSERT_RECORD http://127.0.0.1:8080/FAIRsharing.8ktkqy)  for BioCompute Object is a specification to do this.

 This has been made possible thanks to the fast-track submission of a new data format (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format)  specifically tailored to ensure reproducibility and unambiguous description of workflow key descriptors.